Fear State: Detective Comics

-In #1043, Simon Saint tries to persuade Mayor Nakano to let the Magistrate program continue.
+In issue #1043, Simon Saint tries to persuade Mayor Nakano to let the Magistrate program continue.
 After Simon Saint leaves, the Red Crown terrorist group, led by a man known as Nero XIX, reveal themselves as having been disguised as Nakano's security team and kidnap him.
 Batman saves Mayor Nakano and they head into a sewer where they see red eggs featuring centipedes.
 Batwoman goes to the mayor's office and retakes the building from the Red Crown while Oracle helps Batman locate Mayor Nakano.
 The eggs hatch and one of the centipedes lands on Mayor Nakano's skin.
 Batman is forced to electrocute Mayor Nakano to get rid of the centipedes.
 Batman performs CPR on Mayor Nakano, and they stumble upon the Centipedes nest.
 Batman reveals that he was infected by the same parasites from Mr. Worth and Penguin.
 Batwoman sees the parasites starting to attack Gotham City, and Mayor Nakano saves Batman from the parasites before deciding that he will create a list.

-Nightwing
+Nightwing (vol. 4)

-In #84, Nightwing is out patrolling in Bludhaven when he gets an encrypted audio from Barbara Gordon to go back to Gotham City.
+In issue #84, Nightwing is out patrolling in Bludhaven when he gets an encrypted audio from Barbara Gordon to go back to Gotham City.
 When Nightwing goes to Gotham City, he is attacked by the Magistrate but is saved by Batman.
 Batman asks Nightwing why did he come to Gotham City, and Nightwing replies that Gotham City is his home too.
 Batman leaves, but not without praising Nightwing's work in Bludhaven.
 Nightwing meets with Barbara Gordon, where he realizes that Barbara did not send the message at all and it was someone else.
 Barbara Gordon realizes she needs to help out more, and suits up as Batgirl once more.

 Barbara Gordon realizes the hacker's name is Seer is behind all of this, and asks Spoiler, Cassandra Cain, Black Canary, Green Arrow and Wonder Woman to stay alert in case Seer tries to have false information.
 When they go to Seer's hideout, both of them are dosed with Fear Toxin, and Barbara has a vision where Dick Grayson was shot in the head similar to KG Beast.
 Tim Drake gives them an antidote where Barbara kisses Nightwing.
 Barbara Gordon hacks into the Seer's camera where she knows Seer is up in Magistrate's headquarters.
 However, Seer seemingly shows Cassandra Cain and Spoiler going to Barbara's old hideout before the hideout explodes.

 It is revealed that Cassandra Cain and Spoiler were safe all along because they were attacked by the Magistrate and managed to escape.
 The group steal Peacekeeper armor, and they go confront Simon Saint and save kids being held hostage.
 Nightwing and Oracle bring down the Magistrate Skybase, with Seer (a young girl) escaping the heroes.